0ptim/dmc-universe-projects/README.md

 ![](./Projects_GitHub_Banner.png)

-# DMC Universe - Projects
+# Blockverse - Projects

-This repository contains the projects that are listed on the [DMC Universe](https://www.dmc-universe.space) website.
+This repository contains the projects that are listed on the [Blockverse](https://www.block-verse.space) website.

 ## Why is this repository here?